addhen/klocation/README.md

 # k-location

-A kotlin multiplatform location tracker with support for providing your own location provider with support for compose multiplatform.
+A Kotlin multi-platform location tracker with support for providing your own location provider with support for compose multi-platform.